 CONTRIBUTIONS - Contributions, including unconditional promises to give, are recognized when notified of the contribution.
 All contributions are reported as increases in net assets without donor restrictions unless use of the contributed assets is specifically restricted by the donor.
 Amounts received that are restricted by the donor to use in future periods or for specific purposes are reported as increases in net assets with donor restrictions.
-Unconditional promises with payments due in future years have an implied restricted until the payment is due, unless the contribution is clearly intended to support activities of the current fiscal year.
+Unconditional promises with payments due in future years have an implied restriction to be used in the year the payment is due, and therefore are reported as restricted until the payment is due, unless the contribution is clearly intended to support activities of the current fiscal year.
 Conditional promises, such as matching grants, are not recognized until they become unconditional, that is, until all conditions on which they depend are substantially met.